nadethoughts/Aetheria/Campaigns/Nimble/PCs/Alder (Derek).md

 - Alder has a personal reason to follow the dark route even if the dragon arc pulls the party upward.

 ## Open Questions
-- What is Alder's patron, and what does it want besides the axe removed?
+- What earlier command from Erabose is Alder delaying, and how long will the patron tolerate it?
 - What is the name and exact form of the lost rot-heirloom?
 - Did Alder lose the heirloom through carelessness, theft, betrayal, or something worse?
 - How much of Alder's magic comes from his people, his patron, or the heirloom's absence?